eosc-beyond-sandbox/eosc-sandbox/resources/Service Portfolio/Accounting/Accounting.md

 # Accounting

-## EOSC Accounting for Research Products
+## EOSC Beyond Accounting for Research Products

-## EOSC Accounting for Services
+## EOSC Beyond Accounting for Services

 The EOSC Accounting for Services is a comprehensive platform designed to streamline the collection, aggregation, and exchange of metrics across various infrastructures, providers, and projects.
 The service comprises two main components: